ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 ### 4.2 The CORS Fallback Mechanism
 **Problem:** Space-Track.org does not set `Access-Control-Allow-Origin` headers for localhost requests.
 **Solution:** The service catches the `Failed to fetch` error.
-If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for **8 curated GEO satellites** (GOES-13, INTELSAT 901, GALAXY 15, etc.).
-This ensures the app is always demonstrable and the ML model always has real physics data to train on, even without a proxy server.
+If detected, it throws a visible error to the user interface rather than failing silently.
+Note: Previous versions included a fallback snapshot, but strictly enforcing API connectivity ensures data integrity.

 ### 4.3 Data Accuracy & Freshness
 The application operates on strict, real-world orbital elements.
 *   **Live Mode:** Data is 100% accurate to the second, fetched directly from the Space-Track catalog.
-*   **Fallback Mode:** Data relies on a static snapshot (Epoch: **2025-01-23**).
-    *   *SGP4 Propagation:* The physics engine projects this data forward to the current system time.
-For days or weeks, this projection is highly accurate.
-Over months, unmodelled maneuvers will cause the projected position to drift from the actual physical object.
+*   **Epoch Validity:** The SGP4 engine projects the satellite's position based on the TLE's Epoch.
+For stable GEO satellites, a TLE remains valid for days.

 ---